sheikh-hassaan-saeed/react-projects/Day 8 - cleanup week1 and bug fixes/Week1_summary.md

 - How to use built-in JS functions like Math.max, Math.floor, etc.

 ## Bug I fixed
-- Fixed layout issues in components
+- Fixed layout issue in a component

 ## Reflections
 - Initially struggled with writing arrow functions and creating logic